Oli8/CG-bandas/README.md

   * Eclipse: Right click on Main.java > Run As > Java Application
   * IntelliJ IDEA: Right click on Main > 'Run Main.main()'

-This will launch a web server to serve a page with the viewer of the game.
+This will launch a web server to serve a page with the viewer of the game to http://localhost:8888